 - Long Grain Brown Rice.
 Whole grains like brown rice are higher in fiber and protein than their white counterparts, making them more filling.

 - Shrimp.
 Yes, shrimp!
 Whether I’m making Shrimp Tacos, Garlic Shrimp Pasta, or even Grill Shrimp Seasoning, 99.9% of the time, I purchase frozen, deveined shrimp.
 It’s faster to prep, affordable, and since most grocery store shrimp is frozen before it arrives anyway, you often end up with a similar, less expensive version of the “fresh” shrimp sold in the seafood case.
+If you prefer a ground beef and rice recipe, check out my Healthy Beef Taco Skillet instead.

 - Canned Black Beans.
 Feel free to swap a different kind if that’s what you have on hand.
 To earn serious extra credit, use 1 ½ cups of beans that you’ve cooked from dry in advance.
 (If you want to go that route, these easy Instant Pot Black Beans are my favorite.)